rikiod/SpaceCommsApp/README.md

 In our program, it is important for the operators to be able to input and receive in English.
 However, since we only have two buttons as an input, we have to develop an English input system which is different from a traditional keyboard, instead using two buttons.

-Our first edition was made using a matrix.
+Our first edition was made using a matrix; however, it wasn't able to be fully completed because it is difficult or maybe even impossible to represent a matrix on a 16 by 2 LCD display which was given to us.

 Our second edition as seen below, supplied by our teacher, utilizes interrupt functions to effectively achieve our goal.
 The program calibrates an LCD screen and then and then, using the interrupt functions, used two buttons to cycle through the letters in the array.